c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/5_Reduce.md

 `execute = bestof`

 The *bestof* process returns an optimized image from one or more images with lesser quality.
 The typical import is a short time course. *Bestof* works better if the input images show no holes.

+*Bestof* depends on the quality control of the [import](3_Import.md) command.
+If three ore more images exceed the minimum quality restraints the process returns the median of all passed pixels.
+If two images of equal quality are available, the process returns the mean of all pixels.
+If the quality differs for more than half of the indicator, only he better image is returned.
+If only one image is available, there is no choice.

 ---